checkbox/checkbox/checkbox-touch/README.rst

     $ ./build-me --provider ../providers/plainbox-provider-ubuntu-touch

-Default Checkbox-Touch settings
+Default Checkbox-Converged settings
 -------------------------------
 During execution of `./build-me` script, `settings.json` file is generated.
-It contains values that Checkbox-Touch will use as its default ones.
+It contains values that Checkbox-Converged will use as its default ones.
 Although not required, you may edit this file to suit your needs.

 Further assistance